flutter/website/src/docs/codelabs/implicit-animations.md

 The `easeInOutBack` constant is only one of many that you can pass for the `curve` parameter.
-Explore the [list of curve constants] to discover more ways to use `curve` to modify the look and feel of your implicit animations.
+Explore the [list of curve constants] to discover more ways to use `curve` to modify the look and feel of your animations.

 ### Putting it all together

-The preceding example uses animated transitions between values for the container's `margin`, `borderRadius`, and `color` properties.
+The preceding example animates transitions between values for the container's `margin`, `borderRadius`, and `color` properties.
 Note that `AnimatedContainer` animates changes to any of its properties, including those you didn't use such as `padding`, `transform`, and even `child` and `alignment`!

-The preceding example uses `AnimatedContainer` to demonstrate useful features of implicit animations:
+The example builds upon the one before it by introducing some new capabilities of implicit animations:

 - Some implicit animations (for example, `AnimatedOpacity`) only animate a single property, while others (like `AnimatedContainer`) can animate many properties.
-- Implicit animations automatically animate between the old and new values of properties when they change using the provided curve and duration.
+- Implicit animations automatically animate between the old and new values of properties when they change using the provided `curve` and `duration`.
-- If you do not specify a curve, implicit animations default to a linear curve.
+- If you do not specify a `curve`, implicit animations default to a [linear curve].

 ## What's Next?